queer/singyeong/README.md

 ### Credit

-Singyeong was **heavily** inspired by the [Ayana](https://ayana.io/) developers who are implementing something similar with [Sekitsui](https://gitlab.com/sekitsui).
-Singyeong exists because it has somewhat-different goals than Sekitsui.
+신경 was **heavily** inspired by the [Ayana](https://ayana.io/) developers who are implementing something similar with [Sekitsui](https://gitlab.com/sekitsui).
+신경 exists because it has somewhat-different goals than Sekitsui.

 ## WARNING